deBijenkorf/fullstack-assignment/README.md

 ```

 You will find further information in the respective documentation for each directory.

+# Pre-requisites
+You will can open the wireframes in [Draw.io](https://app.diagrams.net/) in your browser or by using the [Draw.io VSCode extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)

 # Goal
 Create a straight forward web application that demonstrates knowledge of the following: